minprog/app-studio/50 Milestones/40 Final release/40 Release version.md

 * Tag and push your code for submission as follows:

-		cd ~/vhosts/project0
+		cd ~/project_name
 		git add --all
 		git commit -m "Ready for release"
 		git push
 		git tag --force release
 		git push --tags

-* Ask your partner to pull down your code via `git` and confirm that everything is indeed in working order, lest your instructor find otherwise.
+* Ask a classmate to pull down your code via `git` and confirm that everything is indeed in working order, lest your instructor find otherwise.